PAIR-code/facets/facets_dive/README.md

 <facets-dive></facets-dive>
 ```

+Facets Dive makes use of HTML imports.
+So in order to use it, you must first load the appropriate polyfill, through `<script src="https://cdnjs.cloudflare.com/ajax/libs/webcomponentsjs/1.3.3/webcomponents-lite.js"></script>`, as shown in the demo notebooks in this repo.

 To set the data, you'll need to add a little JavaScript.
 In your code, first get a reference to this DOM element, then assign your array of objects to the `data` attribute.